 Which Pre-Transfer Options are best for you?

-Please consult your Student Success Advisor to determine which path best fits into your academic plan, schedule, and lifestyle.
+Please consult your advisor to determine which path best fits into your academic plan, schedule, and lifestyle.

 Transfer mathematics courses are designed to support the needs of a student’s preferred educational path.
 Each class promotes the development of critical thinking and problem solving skills.
 In addition, the faculty is dedicated to keeping current with the uses of technology to enhance instruction.
 CWI offers mathematics courses that will smoothly transfer to other Idaho four-year institutions and beyond.